RikkuX491/phase-1-coding-whiteboarding-challenge-flatburger/README.md

 Write your code in the `src/index.js` file.

+## What You Already Have

+In `src/index.js`, there are burger names provided in an array stored in a variable named `burgerNames`.

 ## Deliverable

-As a user, I can:

-- See all of the burger names in a `div` with the id of `restaurant-menu`.
-Create a `span` tag with the name of the burger and add it to the `div#restaurant-menu`.
-The burger names are provided in an array stored in a variable named `burgerNames`.
+- For each of the burger names in the `burgerNames` array, create a `span` tag with the name of the burger and add it to the `div` element with the id of `restaurant-menu`.